SPOClab-ca/dn3/docs/source/guides/configuration.rst

 Say we were evaluating a neural network architecture with some of our own data.
 We are happy with how it is currently working, but want to now evaluate it against a public dataset to compare with other work.
 Most of the time, this means writing a decent bit of code to load this new dataset.
-Instead, DN3 proposes that if it is in a consistent directory structure, and uses a known (you can also specify your own custom written file loader *coming soon*) file format, it should be as simple as:
+Instead, DN3 proposes that it should be as simple as:

 .. code-block:: yaml